FANTASTIC TALES!

 The recall of past lives that began with that first Vipassana retreat did not stop there.

 Ours is not the only Universe, it is only the most recent.
-I have discovered that I am originally from a much earlier Universe, and I have travelled through many different Universes during my soul’s journey.
+I discovered that I am originally from a much earlier Universe, and I have travelled through many different Universes during my soul’s journey.
 I have experienced countless forms of incarnation, and countless forms of experience, and not all of them were positive.

 As Bill Murray once said, “So, I got that going for me.
 Which is nice.”